-Who can report issues, about whom and when?
+Who can report issues, about whom and when

-Formal reports of possible prohibited conduct in the workplace or in connection with work can be made by anyone against anyone (irrespective of their contractual status with the Organization).
+Reports of prohibited conduct in the workplace or in connection with work can be made by anyone against anyone (irrespective of their contractual status with the Organization).
 You do not have to be personally affected to make the report.